shsachdev/ls180/README.md

 - Learning about primary keys and foreign keys
 - Adding constraints
 - Learning about database diagrams
+  - Conceptual SCHEMA
+  - Physical SCHEMA

+- One to one
+- One to many
+- Many to Many

+- Cardinality and Modality

 Here are the basics of Join Syntax: